 GDR period: During the GDR period, the rooms were assigned unaltered to long-term tenants by the municipality.
 Living there throughout the year was only possible with great difficulty.

 Post 1990: After 1990, the property was renovated.
 Heating and sanitary facilities were installed.
 The photography business on the ground floor is still run by the same family after four generations.
 The property is a heritage-listed building in its own right.
 In 2012, after extensive building works, a lift was added.

-Current use: Specialist photography shop and jeweller on the ground floor, holiday apartments above.
+Current use: Shops and bistro on the ground floor, holiday apartments above.